The butterfly was not a butterfly but two fallen leaves.

 But overall, it is spring, so their presence is appreciated.
 It is a quintessential thing to see a butterfly this time of year, let alone multiple whenever I am out and about.

 Speaking of sightings, this morning I spotted tiny bird feathers speckling the sidewalk as I made my way to a bus stop.
 I thought someone must have torn their down jacket.
 But then I came across a dead pigeon by a lamppost.
-It looked tattered, like it had been attacked or perhaps hit by a car.
+It looked tattered, like it had been attacked or perhaps killed by a car.
 There was no blood on its ivory and beige feathers, though.
 An X-File death.

 I was near a park that same day trying to take a selfie in my Army jacket when a man pedaling briskly on a bicycle shouted at me to step aside so he can pass.
 The thing is, he was on the pedestrian path and should have been in the bike lane on the street.
 I was quite appalled.
 Then a boy (I’m guessing it was the man’s son) also pedaled by me, giving me a dirty look.